Bryant promoted to colonel

 |0

-This work, Bryant promoted to colonel, by Ralph Branson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Bryant promoted to colonel [Image 35 of 35], by Ralph Branson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.